 Figure 10 shows the Motor (non-MIB) PPO propensity and the standardised Motor (non-MIB) propensity, by settlement year, against the 80th percentile of the Annual Survey of Hours and Earnings (ASHE) 6115 index.
 Between 2010 and 2014 the ASHE index was below 1% and was negative for 3 out of 5 of the years.
-The index increased to a positive rate between 2014 and 2016 and has remained broadly flat at around 3.5% since 2016.
+The index increased to a positive rate between 2014 and 2016 and remained broadly flat at an average of 3.4% between 2016 and 2019 with some year-on-year fluctuations.
 A positive ASHE index will make PPOs more financially attractive and so may be a contributing factor to the increasing trend in PPO propensity seen since the 2017 settlement year.
+The ASHE index sits at 5.3% for the 2020 year, which could reflect an increased demand for public and private healthcare amid the COVID-19 pandemic.